whyvez/sgillies.net-blog/2014/09/15/python-at-foss4g-2014.rst

 =====================

-There were plenty of other Python talks at FOSS4G and I plan to watch them when the videos are online.
+There were plenty of other Python talks at FOSS4G and I plan to watch them when the videos are online (**update**: talks are appearing now at http://vimeo.com/foss4g).
 I haven't been aware of `ogrtools
 <https://github.com/sourcepole/ogrtools>`__, which is unlucky because there's
 plenty of functional overlap between it and Fiona.
 The designs seem rather different because Fiona doesn't emulate XML tool chains (GDAL's VRTs are not